HaiderZaidiDev/Discord-Pin-Archiver-Bot/README.md

 ## Operation
 Requirements:

    discord.py
    Python 3.6x

 If you plan on hosting the bot yourself, clone the repository via `git clone -b master https://github.com/HaiderZaidiDev/Discord-Pin-Archiver-Bot master` and run the main.py file.
 If you still want the bot to run after you close your SSH session I suggest setting up a screen to keep the file running in a background session.

-I have tested and use this on Ubuntu 16.04 LTS, however, I recommend using something like 18.04 LTS so you don't have to go through the troubles of getting Python 3.6 wokring on it.
+I have tested and used this on Ubuntu 16.04 LTS, however, I recommend using something like 18.04 LTS so you don't have to go through the troubles of getting Python 3.6 working on it.